panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 * `"add"` inserts a new movie into the list
 * `"remove"` removes a movie by index from the list

 [Try the demo](https://codesandbox.io/s/react-usestate-complex-state-usereducer-gpw87) and notice that component functionality hasn't changed.
-But this version of `<FavoriteMovies>` is easier to understand because the state management's been extracted into the reducer.
+But this version of `<FavoriteMovies>` is easier to understand, because the state management's been extracted into the reducer.

+A nice bonus: you can extract the reducer into a separated module and re-use it in other components.
+Plus, you can unit test the reducer even without a component!

+That's the power of *separation of concerns*: the component renders UI and responses to events, while the reducer executes complex state operations.

 ### 4.4 State vs reference

-Consider a scenario when you'd like to count the times a component renders.
+Consider a scenario when you'd like to count how many times a component renders.

-Let's initialize `countRender` state, and update it on each render (with the help of `useEffect()`):
+A naive implemenation would be to initialize `countRender` state, and update it on each render (with the help of [useEffect()](https://reactjs.org/docs/hooks-reference.html#useeffect) hook):

 ```jsx {7}
 import React, { useState, useEffect } from 'react';